davidpricedev/environment/cygwin.md

 # Cygwin
-The mintty container for cygwin64 is a bit sketchy yet and slow to start, so maybe cygwin32 is still the best option for now (June 2015)
+The mintty container for cygwin64 is a bit sketchy yet and slow to start, so maybe cygwin32 is still the best option for now (June 2015).
+After further reading, it turns out this is all caused by the windows domain and some bizarre dependence on it in cygwin rather than any particular version.

 ## Fix the unreadable blue-on-black text
 Open the ~/.minttyrc file and add the following (borrowed from https://github.com/karlin/mintty-colors-solarized/blob/master/.minttyrc--solarized-dark).